 ”We were still awake” in the Chibok school dormitory late on April 14, said 17-year-old Joyce, who spoke to World Watch Monitor, when armed men in several vehicles arrived unexpectedly.

-Joyce, one of the Nigerian girls who escaped from her Boko Haram kidnappers last month, says the men they thought were soldiers threatened to shoot anyone who resisted. “[At first} we thought they were military,” she said.
+Joyce, one of the Nigerian girls who escaped from her an extremist group that is located primarily in Northern Nigeria kidnappers last month, says the men they thought were soldiers threatened to shoot anyone who resisted. “[At first} we thought they were military,” she said.
 “They ordered us to gather in one place, before setting fire to our buildings.
 Even our own personal belongings have not been spared.”

 Joyce related that the men forced her and around 300 of her terrified classmates into the vehicles, threatening to shoot any who opposed them.
 The caravan of vehicles sped off into the Sambisa forest.

 ”They gave us drinks and we were asked to prepare food to eat,” Joyce said.
 At about 2 p.m. the next day, “as I pretended to go to the toilet, I managed to escape, along with two other classmates.”